 - 1. Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Master's Honours Programme by the Director of Education or an Honours Coordinator established by the Director of Education or an Honours Committee established by the Director of Education. - 2.
 The Master's Honours Programme comprises at least 20 credits. - a.
-At least five credits must be completed in the institution-wide component of the Master's Honours Programme: the course 'Critical Reflection on Technology', UD2010, and - b.
+At least five credits must be completed in the institution-wide component of the Master's Honours Programme, and - b.
 At least 15 credits must be completed in the faculty component of the Master's Honours Programme, the composition of which (including its content and options) is described in the Implementation Regulations.